bch-fullstack/javascript-exercises/README.md

 Clone your forked repository and open it on Github Desktop.
 Open in VSCode.

 # Setup your exercise folder
-Navigate to the students folder, create a new folder with your name following the format
+1. Switch to branch *create-student-folder*

-**_firstname-lastname_**
+2. Navigate to the students folder, create a new folder with your name following the format **_firstname-lastname_**

-Commit your change and create a pull request.
+3. Commit your change and create a pull request.
+Once your pull request is approved and merged, you can move on and switch to the exercise branch to complete your exercise